anitagraser/TimeManager/README.md

 * YYYY-MM-DD HH:MM:SS
 * YYYY-MM-DD HH:MM
 * YYYY-MM-DD
+* YYYY/MM/DD HH:MM:SS.ssssss
 * YYYY/MM/DD HH:MM:SS
+* YYYY/MM/DD HH:MM
+* YYYY/MM/DD

-Other formats can be added by appending to the `supportedFormats` list in `timelayer.py`.
+Other formats can be added by appending to the `supportedFormats` list in `timevectorlayer.py`.

 The biggest tested dataset was a Spatialite table with indexed timestamps containing approximately 400,000 points, covering a time span of 24 hours.
 Stepping through the data for example in 1-hour-sized steps works without problems.

-Time Manager 0.3 supports exporting image series based on the defined animation settings.
+Time Manager supports exporting image series based on the defined animation settings.
 Our goal for future versions is to include a tool that creates actual animations from these image series.
 Until then, external programs can be used for this last step.
 A good option is memcoder.
 This is how it's used to create an .avi from all images within a folder:

 ``mencoder "mf://*.PNG" -mf fps=10 -o output.avi -ovc lavc -lavcopts vcodec=mpeg4``